How to Care for Your Western Hognose Snake

 Hides and Décor

-The snake will require a few hides in the vivarium so that it can feel secure.
+The snake will require quite a few hides in the vivarium so that it can feel secure.
 By having 2 or 3 in different areas, the snake will be able to choose the one at the best temperature

 Plastic plants are also good to use, as these look very attractive in the vivarium as well as offering privacy.
 Real plants however are a poor choice, as the heat will kill them very quickly and the snakes will often dig them out if their pots.